qfl1ck32/email-bundle/DOCUMENTATION.md

-This bundle helps you connect to your favorite (swapable) transporter and render react templates as email.
-It is thought to work with typescript and enjoy type-safety.
+This bundle helps you connect to your favorite (swapable) transporter and render React templates as email.
+It is thought to work with TypeScript and enjoy type-safety.

 ## Installation